Everett police arrest man accused in fatal party shooting

 Leenders left the house and was later identified as the shooter by the woman, police said.

 Everett District Court Judge Anthony Howard found probable cause to hold him in custody.
 Bail was set at $1 million.

-The Associated Press was unable to reach an attorney for Leenders on Wednesday.
-A message left at the Office of Public Defense for Snohomish County wasn’t immediately returned.
+Leender’s lawyer, Pete Mazzone, said he had not received the details on the case as of Wednesday afternoon but plans to give him the best defense possible.

 Sign up for Daily Newsletters